oracle-livelabs/oci/oci-opensearch/SIEM/siem.md

 In this lab, you will:
 - Connect to the OpenSearch Dashboard
 - Create Detectors, and Detection rules in Security Analytics
-- Generate fidnigs and alerst based on new logs uploaded into OpenSearch
+- Generate findings and alerts based on new logs uploaded into OpenSearch

 ## Step1: Prerequisites
 Confirm that the OpenSearch cluster is version 2.11 or higher.
 This is the latest version.
 To create a cluster, see Creating an OpenSearch Cluster (LABs 1,2).
 You will have to connect to the OpenSearch Dashboard.
 Please refer to **LAB2** **Task3** on how to connect to the OpenSearch Dashboard.

-## Step 2: Review the strucure of the Apache access logs
+## Step 2: Review the structure of the Apache access logs
-First connect to the OpenSearch Dashboard (you have to provide the username/password).Go to the **Management** **Dev Tools** section.
+First, connect to the OpenSearch Dashboard (you have to provide the username/password).
+Go to the **Management** **Dev Tools** section.

-Upload the Apache access logs data ulizing the command:
+Upload the Apache access logs data utilizing the following command:
 ```html
    <copy>POST apache_accesslogs/_bulk
 { "create" : {} }